 On the carb-loading days, the body’s metabolism switches off ketosis for some time and fills the glycogen stores of the muscles to be prepared for the high intensity of the upcoming exercise cycle.

 If you already have a lot of experience with strength sports and regularly train very intensively with heavy weights, you have also been in ketosis for at least 12 weeks, then this classic variant of the anabolic diet is a suitable option for the Toning.
 But there is a risk of just as much fat.
 For beginners, this type of modified ketogenic diet is not recommended, you can very easily overeat, gain some weight again, and the workouts are very strenuous.

 HOW WILL I APPLY THE CKD?

-The ketogenic phase is no different from the normal ketogenic diet.
-Macronutrient distribution is as normal, but how do you balance your need for carbohydrates, proteins and fat for the keto days?
+The ketogenic phase is not different from the standard ketogenic diet.
+Macronutrient distribution is as usual, but how do you balance your need for carbohydrates, proteins, and fat for the keto days?